SKB-CGN/ioBroker.chargecontrol/README.md

 	```

 For later updates, the above procedure is not necessary.
 Just do the following:
-1. Overwrite the changed files in the adapter directory (`/opt/iobroker/node_modules/iobroker.pv-surplus-charging-control`)
+1. Overwrite the changed files in the adapter directory (`/opt/iobroker/node_modules/iobroker.chargecontrol`)
-1. Execute `iobroker upload pv-surplus-charging-control` on the ioBroker host
+1. Execute `iobroker upload chargecontrol` on the ioBroker host

 ## Changelog
 <!--